cmoffroad/osm-guidelines/README.md

 > Note: A "traffic through road" means vehicles passing through an area who's destination is elsewhere.
 Next destination could be a village, a temple, an estate, or joining a road of equal or greater importance.

-> Note: If a road qualify for multiple tag classifications (e.g. different highway, surface...), it should be split into separate segments. e.g. The first 100 meters of an agricultural track may be paved an have permanent houses along.
-First part could be tagged as a paved residential, while the rest stay as an unpaved track.
+> Note: If a road qualify for multiple tag classifications, it may need to be split into separate segments.
+Follow [Splitting Road Segments](#splitting-road-segments) below to find out.

+> Note: If you are not sure which classification to use, do no change it.
+If you are adding a new road, tag it [highway=road](https://wiki.openstreetmap.org/wiki/Tag:highway=road) so someone else can review it.

 ### Path Classification: